Gabriel-Velez/GBE-Dotfiles/readme.md

 ## Custom Pages Overview:

+- **Programs** - Defult page that opens when there isnt a designated page.

+  - Access all of your favorite Programs at a touch

 - **Web Browser** - Opens with Google Cheome.
 Manage tabs and access quick links:

   - New Tab New Window,	Back, Refresh, Incognito Mode, and Close Tab controls.